• Home

 CARL

 Carl doesn’t quite fit with Charles nicknames.
-After all, it’s another version of the name, familiar in German, as well as much of Scandinavia.
-Karl is also heard throughout Europe.
+After all, Karl is simply the German name.
+We tend to think of them as variations of the name Charles, event though Karl and Carl clearly came first.
+Today they’re heard throughout Europe, especially Scandiavia.
 In the US, Carl is out of favor nowadays.
 But if you’re a Charles looking to reinvent yourself, the capable Carl might be worth a thought.

 CARLO